bids-standard/bids-specification/src/schema/README.md

 #### Requirement levels and severity

 BIDS follows RFC 2119 and has three requirement levels: OPTIONAL, RECOMMENDED and REQUIRED.
 In the schema, we use `optional`, `recommended` and `required`.

-A rule interpreter (validator) is expected to treat missing REQUIRED data/metadata as an error, missing RECOMMENDED data/metadata as a warning, and silently pass over missing OPTIONAL data.
+A rule interpreter (validator) is expected to treat:
+- missing REQUIRED data/metadata as an error,
+- missing RECOMMENDED data/metadata as a warning,
+- and silently pass over missing OPTIONAL data.

 BIDS also defines a level `DEPRECATED`, rendered in the schema as `deprecated`, and corresponding to a warning if the data/metadata is present.

 #### Issues

 Issues are messages intended to be communicated to a dataset curator to indicate an issue with their dataset.

 They have a code and severity as well:

 | Field     | Description                                    |
 | --------- | ---------------------------------------------- |